 - Jobs are mainly available in traditional industrial towns and cities and, increasingly, in newer industrial estates in most areas of the country.

 - Women are currently under-represented in this profession.
-To try and encourage more women into the industry there are initiatives such as WISE.
+Initiatives such as WISE aim to encourage more women into the industry.

 - Travel within a working day and overseas work or travel is common for senior engineers, particularly for those working for multinational companies.

-To get into manufacturing systems engineering you will usually be required to have a degree.
+To get into manufacturing systems engineering you'll need to have a degree.
 Relevant subjects include engineering and physical, mathematical or applied sciences.

 The following subjects in particular may be helpful: